oznogon/gattaibushido-public/rules/04_advanced_play.md

 **TacOps Center:** If the group +Tarries here, they can each swap a single card from their Hand with others in the group.

 **Ultralopolis IV:** With all the buildings and human shields, it's easier to avoid getting hurt here.
 During any conflict here, each Pilot has +1 to their Max Buffer.

-### Setbacks - NEW 2018 RE-ORG

-**PLAYTEST NOTE:** This is a new idea, needs some work and input.

-Ideas:

-* Due to cramped spaces, all Push actions in Robos here add +Ruin triggers

 ### Structural States